persteenolsen/next-js-jwt-auth-mongodb/README.md

 # next-js-jwt-auth-mongodb

-Full-stack Next.js and MongoDB Web Application
+Full Stack Next.js and MongoDB Web Application

 The Web Application is serving as a Membership System with User Login and Registration